Marlinsk/timezone-map-with-next-mapbox-gl/README.md

 The map requires a GeoJSON file with **time zone polygons** to work.
 This file can be obtained from a compressed version (`timezones.json.zip`).

-You can download the updated timezone package from the [evansiroky/timezone-boundary-builder/releases](https://github.com/evansiroky/timezone-boundary-builder/releases) data repository or another trusted source.
+You can download the updated timezone package [clicking here](https://github.com/evansiroky/timezone-boundary-builder/releases) or another trusted source.

 #### Step 2: Placing file in project